 Software Application Development

-In as few as 18 months, you can get closer to your goals of pursuing an in-demand career designing, testing and building software by earning an Associate’s degree in Software Application Development.1 You’ll use multiple languages, databases and software development tools, such as C++, Java and SQL—and gain skills in Microsoft® Azure, cloud computing, systems integration and principles of systems integration.
+In as few as 18 months, you can get closer to your goals of pursuing an in-demand career designing, testing and building software by earning an online Associate’s degree in Software Application Development.1 You’ll use multiple languages, databases and software development tools, such as C++, Java and SQL—and gain skills in Microsoft® Azure, cloud computing, systems integration and principles of systems integration.

 Prep for Industry Certifications

-Practice software development skills in project-based courses and learn how to securely code with the most in-demand programming languages and databases, including C++, C#, Java® and SQL databases.
+As an online Software Development student, you'll develop skills in project-based courses and learn how to securely code with the most in-demand programming languages and databases, including C++, C#, Java® and SQL databases.
 Through career-focused online software development courses and curriculum, you’ll be given the tools to enhance your professional resume and prepare for certifications from industry leaders, which are highly valued by employers.

 Online Courses Go Where You Go